Ada-C13/slack-cli-reflection/individual-reflection.md

 ### Describe your optional Slack CLI changes here

 Answer: During the project time I changed and refactored my code few times.
-I looked my code few times to see if it's something else that I can refactor and what I end up doing is I just made my code to look more clean and more readable.
+I looked my code few times to see if it's something else that I can refactor and what I end up doing is i change my tests for example before was "jeta" as a user in test and i cahnge to "slackbot" so if the other ppl run my code thay will be able to pass all the test i guess and i did same thing with rendom channel.